noelalfaro/sneak-peak/README.md

 <img src='./client/public/gif-kapture-2.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-### User Interactions

-Users can upvote/downvote shoes in the highlight gallery.
-[gif goes here]

-### "Highlighting"

-The user should be able to 'Highlight' a shoe so that their shoe can be added to the highlighted dashboard on the homepage [gif goes here]

 ### User can Edit/Delete shoe from their collection ✅

 Users can edit or delete shoes listed in their collection

 <img src='./client/public/gif-kapture-3.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-### Dynamic Routing

-Landing page, user profiles, individual shoe details, and Sneak-Peak Dashboard, all facilitated via React Router.

-### React Component Structure

-Hierarchically designed components segmented into pages and component types.

-### The Web App Gracefully Handles Errors

-The web app displays an error message to the user if something goes wrong.
-[gif goes here]

 ### User log in via Github ✅